jatounit/hubr-ault/README.md

 Uses 10x m2.5x4(ish)mm screws, a custom plate based on the coriander plate, and [SKUF Keyboard feet](https://github.com/Zambumon/SKUF), availible from several vendors worldwide.

-As of the date this is last updated these files have been tested with a CNC milled top and an SLA printed transparent resin bottom.
+As of the date this is last updated these files have been tested with a CNC milled top, an SLA printed transparent resin bottom, and an SLA printed plate.

 Any further questions contact jatounit on Discord